3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 Where:

-- YYY can be android or ubuntu
+- YYY can be android or debian
 - where XXX is the device name

 **Warning:** Executing the sync flag command as outlined above is very